houssem8520/object-application/README.md

 # Objects Application
 Rest API to store and retrieve objects from a bucket.
-THe object represent the text of a http request.
+The object represents the text of a http request.

 ## Swagger Specification
 ### Security